dolliars/heyheather/_posts/2020-02-15-found-git-notes.md

 ## Questions and Answers

-**How do I add all the files changed so that they are commited instead of adding them one by one?**
+**How do I add all the files changed so that they are committed instead of adding them one by one?**

 `git add . `